vasconii/guide/docs/IP_guide.md

 ### 2.3 - MAC Address and Static IP

 !!! danger
-    Under no circumstances should you ever share your `MAC address` with anyone.
-Doing so will compromise your security.
-No exceptions.
+    Be careful about sharing your `MAC address` with anyone.
+It can compromise your security.
+Be safe.

 Select your computer from the drop down menu.
 My computer is called "Gongaga".